contensis/docs-management-dotnet/security/groups/add-child-group-to-a-group.md

 ---
 # Add child groups to a group

-Adding child groups to [groups](/model/group.md) can be achieved using one of the AddUGroup overloads on either the group class, or directly from the management client without the need for a group instance.
+Adding child groups to [groups](/model/group.md) can be achieved using one of the `AddGroup` overloads on either the group class, or directly from the management client without the need for a group instance.

 * [AddChildGroup(Guid parentGroupId, Guid childGroupId)](#add-child-group)
 * [AddChildGroupAsync(Group childGroup)](#add-child-group-async)